scopeo-project/ScopeoExampleERA/README.md

 ### Install Scopeo and try it yourself

 You can reproduce the scenario entitled "Using Scopeo as a scriptable debugger".
-To do so, install the project, execute the following baseline in a Pharo 12 image.
+To do so, install the project by executing the following baseline in a Pharo 12 image.

 ```st
 Metacello new